 Following the Kaitangata disaster in 1879, the Mines Department was given power to inspect mines, and this provision was progressively strengthened.
 But even 40 years later, inspections were sporadic and depended on a strong union to be effective.
 From 1886 mine managers had to be certified.

 The rise of opencast mining brought greater levels of safety, and there was growing intolerance of levels of injury that had once been accepted as part of a miner’s life.
-By the early 21st century, the mining industry had brought in its own codes of practice.
-Following the 2010 Pike River explosion, the government set up Workplace New Zealand to be responsible for all workplace safety issues, with a designated High Hazards Unit covering industries such as mining and petroleum exploration.
+By the early 21st century, the mining industry had its own codes of practice.
+Following the 2010 Pike River explosion, the government set up Worksafe New Zealand to be responsible for all workplace safety issues, with a designated High Hazards Unit covering industries such as mining and petroleum exploration.

-Most coal mines were in isolated places, and on the West Coast they tended to be in the damp Grey River valley or the foggy, cold Denniston plateau.
+Most coal mines were in isolated places, and on the West Coast they tended to be in the damp Grey River valley or on the foggy, cold Denniston plateau.
 Often miners did not anticipate living there permanently and were loath to invest in housing.
 The mine owners skimped on single men’s huts.
 The results were unlined, damp shacks, unsanitary conditions, and often no more than a kerosene tin for washing.

 Overcrowding was common.
-Hurst Seager, a Christchurch architect, was appalled when he investigated mining centres in 1918.
+Samuel Hurst Seager, a Christchurch architect, was appalled when he investigated mining centres in 1918.
 He described ‘barbarous conditions’ and housing ‘dreary in the extreme’.
 1 Housing for Māori miners in the 1940s was appalling, with ‘flattened oil drums for weatherboards’.
 2

 Isolation, physical hardship, poor housing and the British origins of many miners bred a distinctive culture.
 It became accepted that on ‘pay Saturday’, once a fortnight, men would take the day off.
 Drinking was widespread.
 A 1919 Board of Trade report claimed that alcohol consumption was twice as great in mining areas as elsewhere.

-Brunner had six hotels, Denniston had three.
+Brunner had six hotels, Denniston three.
 The hotel was often the only warm, comfortable place to meet and chat, and it was the venue for activities as diverse as darts and boxing bouts.
 Gambling on these pursuits and on horses and dogs was widespread.
 Yet mining communities also included non-drinkers, often of a Methodist background, some of whom encouraged their fellows into socialist reading cells.

 Ettie Rout described the socialist miners when editing the Maoriland Worker: ‘They live in gloomy valleys, they work in holes in the earth, they live on the West Coast where it is nearly always raining, where 80% of the men drink, drink, drink, in a wild endeavour to forget who they are and where they live.’
 3

 Several New Zealand novels have evoked the experience of coal mining – Bill Pearson’s Coal flat (1963), Eric Beardsley’s Blackball 08 (1984), and Jenny Pattrick’s The Denniston rose (2003).
-Mervyn Thompson’s one-man play Coaltown blues, which he performed 114 times between 1984 and 1988, depicts growing up in a West Coast mining community.
+Mervyn Thompson’s one-man play Coaltown blues, which he performed 114 times between 1984 and 1988, evokes growing up in a West Coast mining community.

-Coal is widely perceived to be a polluting fuel, but in developed economies this perception is largely a hangover from the belching images of smokestacks of the industrial revolution.
+Coal is widely perceived to be a polluting fuel, but in developed economies this perception is largely a hangover from the belching smokestacks of the industrial revolution.
 Pollution from smoke and soot was largely under control by the end of the 1970s, and by the 2000s environmentally acceptable levels of sulfur dioxide and nitrogen oxide emissions were readily achievable at ever-reducing costs.